JMB-Technology-Limited/AndroidPhotoExtract/README.md

 ## What is it?

-It's an Android library that lets the user pick a photo from somewhere on the device and returns all kinds of information to the user.
+It's an Android library that lets the user pick a photo from somewhere on the device and returns all kinds of information to your app.

 Note it does not provide any UI - it sends out an Intent to whatever apps the user has on the device and is familiar with and lets them handle it.
 It then attempts to interpret the returned result.